gyaresu/gareth-galera-lab/README.md

 - **SST (State Snapshot Transfer)** - a full copy of the database streamed to a joining node; wipes and replaces the recipient's datadir.
 - **IST (Incremental State Transfer)** - a differential catch-up that replays recent transactions from the donor's Galera cache (GCache).
 Used when the recipient was offline briefly.
 - **Donor / Recipient** - during SST/IST the donor streams data to the recipient (joining) node; Galera logs call out these roles explicitly.
 - **Flow control / `wsrep_flow_control_paused`** - When a slow node's receive queue exceeds `gcs.fc_limit` (default 100 write-sets), it broadcasts a PAUSE message.
 All nodes temporarily stop replicating new transactions until the slow node catches up.
-This metric shows the fraction of time paused since the last `FLUSH STATUS` (0.0 is healthy; 0.2 or higher indicates issues).[^11]
+This metric shows the fraction of time paused since the last `FLUSH STATUS` as a value between 0.0 and 1.0.
+Values very close to zero (like `0`, `1e-06`, or `7e-07`) are healthy and indicate minimal flow control pauses.
+Values around `0.2` (20% of time paused) or higher indicate performance issues that need investigation.
+The value resets after each `FLUSH STATUS` command.[^11]
+- **`wsrep_local_recv_queue_avg`** - The average number of write-sets that have been received from other nodes but haven't yet been applied to this node's database since the last `FLUSH STATUS` command (or since server start if never flushed).
+Small values (like `0.08`, `0.1`, or `0.5`) are common and normal, especially during startup or load spikes.
+The real concern is when values are consistently high (approaching `gcs.fc_limit`, default 100 write-sets) or steadily increasing over time, which can trigger flow control.
+If persistently high, consider increasing `wsrep_slave_threads` (but not higher than CPU core count).
+The value resets after each `FLUSH STATUS` command.
 - **`wsrep_local_state_comment`** - human-readable node state (`Joining`, `Donor`, `Synced`, etc.).
 - **`wsrep_OSU_method` (TOI vs RSU)** - Controls how schema changes (DDL - Data Definition Language statements like `CREATE TABLE`, `ALTER TABLE`, `DROP INDEX`) are applied.
 Total Order Isolation (TOI) applies DDL cluster-wide simultaneously on all nodes, ensuring schema consistency but blocking the entire cluster during the change.
 Rolling Schema Upgrade (RSU) temporarily isolates a single node for the change, allowing other nodes to continue serving traffic, but requires careful coordination to avoid schema conflicts.
 - **GCache** - Galera's cache of recent write-sets, used to serve IST.
 If a recipient's gap exceeds the cache, Galera falls back to SST.